3 Software Design

 Planning

-During the planning stage, it becomes important to clearly define the problem you are trying to solve.
-This means that it is very important to do your research.
+During the planning stage, you define the problem you are trying to solve.
+This means it is necessary to do your research.

 What does research mean?
 It will depend on the situation.
-Research might include surveys, focus groups, or informal conversations with your client and/or users to identify their
+Research might include surveys, focus groups, or informal conversations with your clients and users to identify their needs.

-Research could include an investigation that identifies and evaluates how others have approached similar problems, or it could include a review and comparison of competing software.
+Research could include an investigation that identifies and evaluates how others have approached similar problems or a review and comparison of competing software.

 If competing software does exist, you might want to know what it does well, and what it doesn’t do so well.

-In the case where a client approaches you with a well-thought-out proposal for a piece of software, the research you are required to do could be limited to better understanding the terminology that your client uses.
+If a client approaches you with a well-thought-out proposal for a piece of software, the research you must do could be limited to better understanding client terminology.

-Whatever the case, it’s a good thing to really know the problem and the various factors that inform it so that you can develop the best software solution possible.
+Whatever the case, it’s good to know the problem and the factors that inform it so you can develop the best software solution possible.

-During this stage, you might also want to identify your resources – both financial, technical, and human.
-This might include points of contact with the client and within your own organization.
-Or it could include understanding the budget that is available to complete the project.
+You might also want to identify financial, technical, and human resources.
+This might include points of contact with the client and within your organization.
+Or a review of the budget available to complete the project.

-Once we’ve completed our research and we know what the problem is, and once we have a sense of the resources available to us, we’ll need to begin considering potential solutions.
-Depending on the problem at hand, this might include brainstorming a new and innovative approach, or it might include a discussion about the best development framework, languages, or platforms that the development team is going to use to create the solution.
+Once we’ve completed our research, identified the problem, and understood the resources available, we can consider potential solutions.
+This might include brainstorming a new and innovative approach or discussing the best development framework, languages, or platforms that could be used to create the solution.

-Of course, planning also involves the process of formalizing the things that our software is going to do – which might be represented by a formal set of requirements, user stories, or use cases – as well as who on the team might be responsible for completing them.
+Of course, planning also involves formalizing what the software will do – which might be represented by a formal set of requirements, user stories, or use cases – and who on the team might be responsible for completing them.
 It includes setting timelines, perhaps identifying coding practices, and setting budgets.

 What planning doesn’t include is coding.